MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -DisableCacheMaintenance
 Defines whether the cache maintenance idle task will perform the cache maintenance or not.
-Allowed values are 1- Cache maintenance is disabled and 0- Cache maintenance is enabled (default).
+Allowed values are 1 - cache maintenance is disabled, and 0 - cache maintenance is enabled (default).

 ```yaml
 Type: Boolean